 •National Head of Interventions for violent offenders (2012-2014)

-Since 2014 I have been employed by the National Health Service as a High-Intensity Cognitive Behavioural Therapist specialising in treating clients with anxiety disorders and depression.
+Between 2014 and February 2017 I was employed by the National Health Service as a High-Intensity Cognitive Behavioural Therapist specialising in treating clients with anxiety disorders and depression.

 Areas of interest

 Panic Disorder; Obsessive-Compulsive Disorder; Post-Traumatic Stress Disorder; Health Anxiety; Social Anxiety; Generalised Anxiety Disorder; Phobias; Insomnia; Depression

 Following treatment of a Bupa member, I will communicate with GPs in line with Department of Health, GMC and appropriate professional bodies guidelines.